voodooattack/when-ts/README.md

 When a `condition` evaluates to `true`, the associated `action` is then executed.

-`actions` can modify the variables in the global state, but any modifications they make during a `tick` will be applied to the `state` only on the next `tick`.
+`actions` can modify the variables in the current state, but any modifications they make during a `tick` will be applied to the `state` only on the next `tick`.

 If a conflict between two or more `actions` trying to modify the same variable during a `tick` happens, the last `action` to be invoked will override the previous value set by any earlier `actions` during the current `tick`.